-On 7 March 2018 Council set a 2018/19 revenue budget of £109.3m.
-At the same time Council approved a council tax requirement for the year of £47.6m, setting the Band D rate at £1,377.88 (excluding preceptors).
+On 06 March 2019 Council set a 2019/20 revenue budget of £108.6m.
+At the same time Council approved a council tax requirement for the year of £49.6m, setting the Band D rate at £1,419.08 (excluding preceptors).

-With continuing reduced levels of funding from Government together with increased service demand particularly from Children's & Adult Social Care and the Community & Environment Department, the Council's net spend position for the past year in comparison to the available budget has continued to be an issue and risk to its finances.
-The Council continues to monitor the spend position on operational activities and as at 31 December 2018 it was forecast that outturn spend would be £4.2m over the budget position.
-Corrective action and close monitoring undertaken by Members and Officers and the action taken to curb spending except where absolutely essential has resulted in total spending for 2018/19 being £111.6m, £2.4m above the budget for the year (compared to £1.0m above budget in the previous year).
+There was a continued reduction to the Councils Settlement Funding Assessment for 2019/20 of £1.7m (3.2%).
+Government did announce some additional funding of £0.6m for Adult Social Care Winter Care Pressures and £1.1m for wider social care.
+Whilst welcome the increased funding struggles to keep up with user demand from Children's & Adult Social Care.
+The Council's net spend position for the past year in comparison to the available budget has continued to be an issue and risk to its finances.
+The Council monitors the spend position on operational activities on a quarterly basis, forecasting an overspend against budget in the region of £5.1m to £6.8m during the course of the year.
+Corrective action and close monitoring undertaken by Members and Officers and the action taken to curb spending except where absolutely essential has resulted in total spending for 2019/20 being £113.9m, £5.3m above the budget for the year (compared to £2.4m above budget in the previous year).